Adventure Sports Center International: SuperShafty Fall Crawl - National Radio Control Truck Competition

-On the weekend of October 19-21, 2018, Adventure Sports Center International's became the official site for the first SuperShafty Fall Crawl National level Radio Control Truck Competition.
+On the weekend of October 19–21, 2018, Adventure Sports Center International became the official site for the first SuperShafty Fall Crawl National-level Radio Control Truck Competition.

 The pumps were turned off, and the water was drained for this event.
 117 RC trucks were in attendance for 2018.

-In 2019 the event was held from September 27-29th.
-Events included for 2018 and 2019 were: SORRCA Class 1, Class 2, Class 3 and a Ultra4 style foot race.
+In 2019, the event took place from September 27 to 29.
+Events included for 2018 and 2019 were: SORRCA Class 1, Class 2, Class 3, and an Ultra4-style foot race.
 191 RC trucks were in attendance.

-The 2020 event was held on October 1-4th.
-And included WRCCA and SORRCA style events, as well as the Ultra4 and Spotter Challenge.
+The 2020 event took place from October 1 to 4 and included WRCCA and SORRCA-style events, as well as the Ultra4 and Spotter Challenge.
 320 RC trucks were in attendance.